There are infinite options for designing your bathroom; it can be overwhelming from furniture sizes and styles to lighting, flooring and walls.

 So Hollywood mirrors decided to gather 18 leading interior design experts on what their best Bathroom trends & ideas are and also to showcase their best work and what are the trends for 2023.

-The tips in this article are phenomenal and so is the quality of each of their designs
+The tips in this article are phenomenal, and so is the quality of each of their designs.

 Select warmer toned brassware or even a statement copper bath to give your scheme extra impact.

-Porcelain tiles are becoming an increasingly popular choice for the bathroom.
-They are slip-resistant, require very little maintenance, and because they have a very low porosity, they absorb far less water than natural stone products.
+Porcelain tiles are becoming an increasingly popular choice for the small bathroom.
+They are slip-resistant, require very little maintenance, and because they have very low porosity, they absorb far less water than natural stone products.

-1. Colour - I am seeing more of a commitment when it comes to colour and pattern.
+1. Colour - I see more of a commitment when it comes to colour and pattern.
 For years it was the same serene homogeneous colour palette of spa white or spa cream, now there is a trend to having not only tiles with colour variations and patterns, from the floors to walls and inside showers, but also colour in terms of plumbing, lighting, vinyl wall coverings, paint, painted tile and boldly patterned accents.

 4. Fireplace - Where I am located geographically, the double-sided fireplace is de rigeur.
 One can enjoy the flickering firelight via the bedroom and the bathroom.

 5. Size - Bigger is bigger.
-The size of the ensuite is ever growing.
-It’s the same size as an adjacent bedroom.
+The size of the ensuite is ever-growing.
+It's the same size as an adjacent bedroom.
 We spend a lot of time enjoying our daily activities, the first of which is getting ready for our day, and last, recovering from it.
 From a health and wellness perspective, this is very important.
 Akin to a kitchen containing different zones, so does the bathroom.

 The trend is definitely for furniture that looks freestanding.
 Built-ins

 looks bulky whereas furniture on legs gives the bathroom a fresh and clean feel.